starius/ScPrime/modules/README.md

 **Key Files**
 - [packing.go](./packing.go)

-The smallest amount of data that can be uploaded to the Sia network is 4 MiB.
+The smallest amount of data that can be uploaded to the ScPrime network is 4 MiB.
 This limitation can be overcome by packing multiple files together.
 The upload batching commands can pack a bunch of small files into the same sector, producing a unique publink for each file.

 Batch uploads work much the same as uploads, except that a JSON manifest is provided which pairs a list of source files to their destination siapaths.
 Every file in the manifest must be smaller than 4 MiB.
 The packing algorithm attempts to optimally pack the list of files into as few chunks as possible, where each chunk is 4 MiB in size.